mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 ### Manifest

-Hello OAuth2! is an HTTP App, it requests the *permissions* to act as an Admin to change the App's OAuth2 config, as a User to connect and send.
-It binds itself to /commands.
+Hello OAuth2! is an HTTP app, it requests the *permissions* to act as a System Admin to change the app's OAuth2 config, as a user to connect and send.
+It binds itself to `/` commands.

 ```json
 {